tannal/tannal.glitch.me/job.md

 [x] Be a pianist play piano
 [] Be a pianist play piano

-[] 10-11 find a monitor and wire to raspi then boot an os
+[] 10-11 find a monitor and wire to raspi3b+ then boot an os

 # 2024-10-6 - 2024-10-13